PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused SE/FC, indexed-affine, terminal, architecture, and pass-efficiency gate is `417 passed in 17.82s`.

+The primary final precision sequence now retains the raw divisor-rewrite, consecutive-Mul-fold, and precision-sensitive divisor-restore dictionaries.
+Only the adjacent final trio changed; earlier core-cleanup and recursive- fallback occurrences and the following progress/sort boundary remain fixed.

+This checkpoint extends the expanded related gate to `1396 passed in 30.84s`;
+the focused precision, graph-cleanup, terminal, architecture, and pass- efficiency gate is `332 passed in 17.67s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.